 The mining sector had been historically concentrated in the production of nickel-iron, marble and quarry products, such as sand, coarse sand and lime sulfate, but in the fourth quarter of 2012, gold and silver became the most important mining products.
-Even though the mining sector represents a relatively small component of the Dominican economy, it has increased its importance over time, from a share of only 0.5% of GDP in 2010, to account for 1.6% of GDP in 2014.

-Between 2010 and 2013 the mining sector experienced a noticeable recovery, as compared to previous years, growing by 56.8%, 24.0% and 144.1%, respectively, due to the reopening of the Falconbridge Dominicana nickel iron mine, the beginning of operations in Pueblo Viejo gold mine operated by Barrick Gold Corporation, responsible for the exploitation of gold and silver deposits and the start-up of foreign mineral extraction companies.
-During 2014, the mining sector grew by 20.3%, as compared to 2013, as a result of a stabilization in production levels.
+Even though the mining sector represents a relatively small component of the Dominican economy, it has increased its importance over time, from a share of only 0.5% of GDP in 2009, to account for 1.5% of GDP in 2013.
+Between 2009 and 2010, the mining sector decreased at an average rate of 17.4% per year, mainly due to the closure of the Falconbridge Dominicana nickel-iron mine located in Bonao, which occurred in response to the decrease in the international price of nickel-iron.
+However, between 2011 and 2013 the mining sector experienced a noticeable recovery, growing by 56.8%, 24.0% and 144.1%, respectively, due to the reopening of the Falconbridge Dominicana nickel-iron soft the Pueblo Viejo gold mine operated by Barrick Gold Corporation, responsible for the exploitation of gold and silver deposits.